resheku/my-awesome/README.md

 - [Tecnativa/docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy) - Proxy over your Docker socket to restrict which requests it accepts
 - [Teemu/pytest-sugar](https://github.com/Teemu/pytest-sugar) - a plugin for py.test that changes the default look and feel of py.test (e.g. progressbar, show tests that fail instantly)
 - [Textualize/rich](https://github.com/Textualize/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.
-- [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by GPT-3 and GPT-4, will help you accomplish your tasks faster and more efficiently.
+- [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models like GPT-4, will help you accomplish your tasks faster and more efficiently.
 - [Tinche/aiofiles](https://github.com/Tinche/aiofiles) - File support for asyncio
 - [TvoroG/pytest-lazy-fixture](https://github.com/TvoroG/pytest-lazy-fixture) - It helps to use fixtures in pytest.mark.parametrize
 - [Yiling-J/theine](https://github.com/Yiling-J/theine) - high performance in-memory cache